 The shoulder is the most complex and mobile joint in the body.
 Shoulder pain can be severe and very limiting; causing you a great deal of pain with activities like reaching up to a top shelf or into the back seat of your car, playing catch with your kids, or even combing your hair.

 The treatment of your shoulder pain starts with normalizing mobility of these structures with specific Manual Therapy techniques.
 As more normal motion returns, inflammation will decrease and your pain will get better.
-Strengthening of the 4 muscles of the rotator cuff is important to help keep the ball of your shoulder more securely in the socket so it doesn’t cause further inflammation.
-Strengthening the muscles that control your shoulder blade, which contributes to the socket of your shoulder joint, is also required as weakness here will also cause irritation of the shoulder.
-Finally, relearning movement patters for your shoulder will make sure your shoulder pain won’t return.
+Strengthening of the 4 rotator cuff muscles is important to help keep the ball of your shoulder more secure in the socket so it doesn’t cause further inflammation.
+Strengthening the muscles that control your shoulder blade, which contributes to the stability of your shoulder joint socket, is also required.
+As weakness here will also cause irritation of the shoulder.
+Finally, relearning movement patterns for your shoulder will make sure your shoulder pain won’t return.